lvorySage/SOC-tools/README.md

     - Output Headers:
         The results file includes headers to make it easier to understand the information provided.
 This should result in a neatly formatted output that a SOC analyst can quickly review to determine which IPs need to be blocked or further investigated.

+part 2

+- Formatting Output:

+    The results file is formatted in a neat tabular format for better readability.
+    Only IPs with a valid confidence score or those found in IPsum are included in the results.

+- Score Calculation:

+    If no API key is provided, the abuse confidence score is estimated based on the level, where higher levels indicate a higher confidence score (e.g., level 1 = 12.5, level 8 = 100).

+part 3 the script dosn't print out the expected

+- Ensure Correct URL for IPsum List:

+    'Confirm' the base URL and fetch URL are correct.

+- Fix Results Collection:

+    'Add' an 'in_ipsum' field to differentiate IPs found in IPsum from those checked via AbuseIPDB.

+- Write Only Relevant Results:

+    'Ensure' only relevant IPs (those found) are written to the output file.

+- Verbose Printing:

+    'Only' print matching IPs to the terminal.